English | Français

 Stress and anxiety-related health issues.

-Your body knows how to heal itself, how to repair broken proteins, remove cancer cells, delay aging and fight all kinds of infections.
+Your body knows how to heal itself.
+It knows how to restore healthy physiological functions, repair or eliminate damaged cells, and fight infections.

-Your body even knows how to heal ulcers, make skin lesions disappear, and knit together broken bones!
+Your body can heal cuts, tears, and injuries, knit broken bones, or heal dysfunctional organs!
 But here's the thing!
 These natural self-healing mechanisms don't work when you're exhausted from stress, anxiety, trauma, or other negative states of mind.
 This is why, chronic stress and anxiety are not only facts of modern life, but also the driving factors of mental and physical health disorders.

-Stress is known to activate key brain regions, namely the hypothalamic-pituitary-adrenal (HPA) axis, and stimulate the secretion of stress hormones such as corticosteroids and adrenaline.
-The result is an increase in heart rate, blood pressure, and energy levels.
-At the same time, normal immune responses, digestive function, sexual function, and other "non-essential" functions are suppressed.
+It is known that feelings of fear activate the hypothalamic-pituitary-adrenal (HPA) axis and stimulates the secretion of hormones such as corticosteroids and adrenaline.
+This results in increased heart rate, blood pressure, and energy levels.
+At the same time, normal immune responses, digestive function, sexual function, and other “nonessential” functions are sidelined or even suppressed.

 It is estimated that 75 – 90% of all visits to primary care physicians are for problems related to stress, anxiety, and other strong emotions.
 Most of us experience occasional stressful situations, but for some, stress is a daily struggle.
 If it becomes chronic, stress and anxiety will eventually affect your thoughts, feelings, behavior, and even your physical body.